AN ENGLISH CUBIST

 Portrait of Miss Jane Tupper-Carey (aka Head of a Woman), c.1922

 Oil on canvas, 41 cm x 31 cm

 Rose Marie 'Jane' Tupper-Carey (18971982) was one of five children of Canon Albert Darell Tupper-Carey (who for a time was a chaplain in Monte Carlo and in 1938 became chaplain to King George VI) and his wife, Helen (née Chapman).
-A botanist, after taking an MSc, in 1922 she was appointed assistant in biological research work at the University of Leeds; later she was an assistant in the Plant Genetics Department of the Imperial Institute of Agriculture, Cambridge.
+A botanist, after taking an MSc, from 1922 she was a researcher under Professor J. H. Priestley in the Department of Botany in the University of Leeds; then in 1930 she moved to Cambridge, where she collected and translated literature on plant genetics for the Imperial Bureau of the Board of Agriculture.
+(She herself knew French, Italian German and Swedish.)
 In 1932 she married the Cambridge mathematician A. E. (Albert) Ingham (190067) previously (192630) Reader in Mathematical Analysis at the University of Leeds who in that same year published his classic work The Distribution of Prime Numbers.
 Her sister Edith was married to author and publisher Michael Sadlier (author of Fanny by Gaslight), son of the educationalist Sir Michael Sadler, who owned a number of works by Roberts.
 Sadler himself was a friend of her father and vice-chancellor of the University of Leeds in 191123.

 PROVENANCE: Presented to the Contemporary Arts Society by St John Hutchinson, 1924 > gift of CAS to Glynn Vivian Gallery, Swansea, 1928